 What to expect after a molar tooth extraction will depend on if the tooth was already diseased, broken, or embedded down in the bone.
 Dr. Bestandji can give you a good idea as to recovery time during your tooth removal consultation.

 We encourage you to schedule an exam and wisdom tooth consultation with us if you’re experiencing any facial swelling or pain.
 Dr. Bestandji is happy to see new patients of all ages!

 A horrible toothache can hit you at the worst of times.
 Maybe it’s at your son’s Friday night hockey game, or during your daughter’s Saturday morning dance recital.
 The pain can be unbearable.

 Anyone that has ever experienced the shocking jolt of tooth pain knows how awful it can be.
 You wake up constantly at night and there’s no possible medication or antibiotics available over the counter that would even take the edge off of your discomfort.
 So, what are you to do?
 Many people will end up in the Emergency Room, desperate to get some relief.
 We all know how exhausting hospital visits are, especially when you’re in pain.

-It’s no wonder there aren’t more dental practices in Princeton, NJ who have an emergency dentist available.
+It’s no wonder there aren’t more dental practices in Princeton with an emergency dentist available.
 Dr. Bestandji is here to assist you and provide a dental extraction to relieve your pain, if it’s necessary.